HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 in:

-q: In welchen Bereichen haben Sie um individuelle Anpassungen/Absprachen gebeten oder   Nachteilsausgleiche beantragt?
+q: Haben Sie in den von Ihnen benannten Bereichen um individuelle Anpassungen gebeten oder Nachteilsausgleiche beantragt?
 Und wurden diese bewilligt?

-is: Bitte berücksichtigen Sie sowohl Antragstellungen bei Prüfungsausschüssen/der Hochschulverwaltung als auch informelle Absprachen mit Dozent*innen.
+is: Wenn im Laufe des Studiums bestimmte Schwierigkeiten häufiger aufgetreten sind, beziehen Sie sich bitte auf die letzte Situation.
+Bitte berücksichtigen Sie sowohl Antragstellungen bei Prüfungsausschüssen/der Hochschulverwaltung als auch informelle Absprachen mit Lehrenden.

-it1: (ntabau): bauliche Barrierefreiheit, räumliche Bedingungen (z.
-B. Sicht-/Hörverhältnisse)

-it2: (ntaorg): Studienorganisation, Lehre und Lernen (z.
-B. Gestaltung von Lehrveranstaltungen)
+it1 (ntaleist): Leistungspensum/festgelegte Studienordnung

+it2 (ntawieei): Wiedereinstieg ins Studium (z.
+B. nach Klinikaufenthalten)

+it3 (ntaanwes): Anwesenheitspflicht

+it4 (ntalv): Gestaltung von Lehrveranstaltungen (Medien, Methoden, Interaktionsformen)

-it3: (ntapru): Prüfungen, Hausarbeiten und andere Leistungsnachweise (z.
-B. Art der Prüfungen)
+it5 (ntaselbst): Selbstlernphasen (z.
+B. Aufbereitung der Lernmaterialien)

-it4: (ntaand): Anderer Studienbereich, und zwar: [ntaando] [offenes Eingabefeld; 250 Zeichen]
+it6 (ntagrup): Gruppen-/Teamarbeiten (z.
+B. Terminkoordination, Kommunikation)

+it7 (ntaflex): mangelnde Flexibilität der Lehrenden

+it8 (ntadicht): Prüfungsdichte

+it9 (ntawieho): Wiederholung/Verschiebung von Prüfungen

+it10 (ntadauer): Prüfungsdauer/Abgabefristen

+it11 (ntaprart): Prüfungsart/Prüfungsbedingungen

 st:

-ao1: 1: : nicht beantragt
+ao1: 1: : beantragt und bewilligt

-ao2: 2: : beantragt, wurde bewilligt
+ao2: 2: : beantragt, aber nicht bewilligt

-ao3: 3: : beantragt, wurde nicht bewilligt
+ao3: 3: : nicht beantragt

 mv:

-ka:
+ka1 (it1 TO it3): Studienorganisation

+ka2 (it4 TO it7): Lehre und Lernen

+ka3 (it8 TO it11): Prüfungen/Leistungsnachweise

+vc1: SHOW it1 IF schwleist=1

+vc2: SHOW it2 IF schwwieei=1

+vc3: SHOW it3 IF schwanwes=1

+vc4: SHOW it4 IF schwlv=1

+vc5: SHOW it5 IF schwselbst=1

+vc6: SHOW it6 IF schwgrup=1

+vc7: SHOW it7 IF schwflex=1

+vc8: SHOW it8 IF schwdicht=1

+vc9: SHOW it9 IF schwwieho=1

+vc8: SHOW it8 IF schwdauer=1

+vc9: SHOW it9 IF schwprart=1

 vc: